Vintage photography blog

 It is an uncluttered camera able to shoot full manual or auto The auto settings are termed by Canon, EE photography, or Electric Eye.
 With Aperture ring set to auto and the correct film speed selected the shutter speed ring is turned to select 'indoor, cloudy or sunny' .
 These settings are selected against the film speed lever as the setting marker.
 To achieve the same result an appropriate film speed can be selected using the shutter speed ring on which 1/500 down to B can be selected.
 Move the aperture ring away from auto to manually select aperture and the Canonet is fully manual.
-If moving the aperture ring out of auto mode this requires the release of a small lever halfway down the left side of the lens housing.
+To select B (bulb) on the shutter speed ring this requires the release of a small lever halfway down the left side of the lens housing.

 The fixed lens is excellent glass with a focal length of 45mm and maximum aperture of 1.9.
 The smooth rangefinder focus ring makes bringing the contrasty viewfinder patch into line, easy.
 Shutter speed and aperture rings are nicely spaced and have finger grips.
 Easy to adjust while holding the camera.
 The supplied lens hood fits snugly down over the lens when not in use and reverses to fit over the outer black lens edge when deployed.